The latest Wisconsin ArtsJobs, most recent posted first:

 - CEO, Overture Center for the Arts, Madison

-- Positions at the Confluence Arts Center, Eau Claire
+- Executive Director, Confluence Arts Center, Eau Claire

 - Business Manager, Center for the Visual Arts, Wausau

 - Executive Director of Administration and Musical Operations, Green Bay Boy Choir and Girl Choir, Green Bay

 - Director of Development, Birch Creek Music Performance Center, Egg Harbor

 - Youth Art Coordinator, River Arts, Inc., Prairie du Sac

 - Chief Finance Officer, Fox Cities Performing Arts Center, Appleton

 - Office Coordinator, Monroe Street Arts Center, Madison